cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

 auth.set_access_token(accs_tok, accs_sec)
 {% endhighlight %}

 Notice that the latter has a different Handler, and needs to add the tokens after creating the `auth` variable.
-Given that we authenticated ourselves, we can now do something such as:
+If no errors are thrown, you are good to go!
+Given that we authenticated ourselves, we can now move the `auth` variable in the API, and do something such as:

 {% highlight python %}
 api = tweepy.API(auth)
 api.friends('username')
 {% endhighlight %}

 Which will return up until some amount of friend-names in a list!
 Great!
 Now that wasn't so hard, right?
+Not yet.

 ## Twitter Rate Limits & Pagination

-Well, turns out Twitter has long monetized its data-access, and therefore only allows you to pull this for different accounts only some X amount of times per 15 minutes.
-These rate limits vary per access level, documented [here](https://dev.twitter.com/rest/public/rate-limiting).
+Well, turns out Twitter has long monetized its data access, and therefore only allows you to pull this `api.friends` for different accounts only some X amount of times per 15 minutes.
+These rate limits vary per access level (user/app), which is acceptably well documented [here](https://dev.twitter.com/rest/public/rate-limiting) (Twitter docs can be incredibly vague).
 On top of that, the amount of entries that can be retrieved per 'page' also varies.
 Example: say that we want to list all the friends from some guy or girl who has more than 200 friends.
 Twitter only allows us to access these in pages of 200 friends.
 So in the previous example where I just called `api.friends('username')` we would get 200 friends only, even if the person has more.
 To solve this, we need to use a `Cursor` function, which in Python is similar to a [generator]().
-This works as follows:
+You can call its `pages()` for iteration, which works as follows:

 {% highlight python %}
 cursor = tweepy.Cursor(api.friends, id=name, count=200)